vsg-dev/vsgTutorial/introduction/Ecosystem.md

 ---
 layout: page
 title: VulkanSceneGraph - Ecosystem
-permalink: /introduction/VulkanSceneGraphEcosystem
+permalink: /introduction/Ecosystem
 ---

 One of the weakensses of the OpenSceneGraph project was, while it started as small scene graph library, step by step it encompassed a wider range of features and depenedenices.
 While the OpenSceneGraph stops short of providing all the functionality of Game Engine it is bloated for the needs of many application develolopers.
-Early in the VulkanSceneGraph project the decision was made to create a core general purpose scene graph library and a collection of companion libraries each focused on specific features that users can easily compile and use in their applications if they need them.
+Early in the VulkanSceneGraph project the decision was made to create an ecosystem builton a general purpose scene graph library and a collection of companion libraries each focused on specific features that users can easily compile and use in their applications if they need them.

-## Features needed by all
+## Foundation for all VulkanSceneGraph appliaction

 Features that all applications developers using Vulkan will need, so provide by the VulkanSceneGraph library:
 * robustly create and cleanup data